project-allocator/project-allocator/README.md

    1. This correspond to the name of the template repository
 6. Leave **Description** empty
 7. Select **Internal** or **Private** for **Visibility**
-   1. Never make this repository **Public** as some of the repositories contain sensitive information required for the default Azure ADD setup
+   1. Never make this repository **Public** as some of the repositories contain sensitive information required for the default Azure ADD application
 8. Click **Create repository**

 ### Using the Setup Script

 First, you need to clone the deployment repository with `git clone https://github.com/<OWNER_NAME>/project-allocator-deploy`.

-Replace `<OWNER_NAME>` with the name of your GitHub account/organisation you used in Prerequisites.
+Replace `<OWNER_NAME>` with the name of your GitHub account/organisation you used in [Prerequisites](#prerequisites).

 Inside the cloned repository you will find the `setup_dev.sh` script.
 You can run it as follows: